Custom Adapters

 does, what it returns, and when the agent should use it.

-Step 3: Assign the Adapter to Your Product
+Step 3: Attach the Adapter to Your Template

 curl -X POST https://api.bedrock.orinlabs.org/api/toolbox/adapter-configs/ \